 Wansink suggests the "McSubway" discrepancy was due to what he calls the "halo effect."
 When people are convinced food is healthy, they often assume that everything is low-calorie, and forget to account for calories from added cheese, mayonnaise, chips, drinks and other extras.
 To keep a closer tab on what you're eating, Wansink advises to estimate the calories of individual items separately rather than the meal as a whole, and to remember that a large meal probably has about twice the calories you think it does.

-More from our magazine: The Culinary Professional vs. The Family Cook
+More from our magazine: Vegetables Straight From The Market To The Oven

 AICR